 Utterback's work has been collected by The Smithsonian Museum of American Art, The Thoma Foundation, The La Caixa Foundation in Barcelona, Spain; Itaú Cultural Institute in São Paolo, Brazil; Henderson Development Corporation in Hong Kong, China; The Orange County Museum of Art in California; Hewlett Packard; The 21c Museum and Hotel, Louisville, KY; The Pittsburgh Children’s Museum;The Whitney Museum’s Artport website; and many private collectors.

 Awards include a MacArthur Foundation Fellowship (2009), an IBM Innovation Merit Award for her solo show Animated Gesturesin the Boston Cyberarts Festival (2007), a Transmediale International Media Art Festival Award (2005), and a Rockefeller Foundation New Media Fellowship (2002).

 Utterback holds a U.S. patent (2004) for video tracking software she co-developed with collaborator Romy Achituv for their Text Rain installation.

 Large scale commissions include works for The Santa Cruz Museum of Art & History (2016), The Liberty Mutual Group executive corridor in Boston, MA (2013), The FOR-SITE Foundation (2012), the City of Sacramento, California (2011), the City of San Jose, California (2010), and the City of St. Louis Park, Minnesota (2009).

-Utterback has been an Assistant Professor in the Department of Art & Art History at Stanford since 2013.
+Utterback has been an professor in the Department of Art & Art History at Stanford since 2013.
 She also holds a courtesy appointment in the Department of Computer Science.